 Tips to Boost Your Personal Credit Score

 - Automate your credit payments.
 Since paying your lenders on time represents 35% of your FICO score, sign up for automatic payments for all of your credit accounts.
 Most lenders allow you to set up auto payment using your bank’s routing number and account numbers.
-Another option is to schedule payments using the bill payment service from your bank or a third-party payment processor, such as Mint.com or MyCheckFree.com.
+Another option is to schedule payments using the bill payment service from your bank or a third-party payment processor.

 - Adjust your due dates.
 You don’t have to settle for a due date that is poorly timed with your paycheck.
 Except for those of mortgages, most due dates can be adjusted with a quick phone call.
 Depending on your lender, the change may take two to three bill periods to take effect.

 - Aim for a credit utilization ratio of 30%.
 Whenever you can, pay off your credit cards in full month after month.
-If that’s not possible, then aim to have a balance of no more than 30% than your credit limit for each card.
+If that’s impossible, aim to have a balance of no more than 30% than your credit limit for each card.
 A credit utilization ratio of under 30% across all cards is a sign for lenders that you’re managing your credit responsibly.

 - Don’t close oldest accounts.
-The number of years that you have held each one of your cards and debts affects your length of credit history.
+The number of years that you have held each card and debts affects your credit history.
 By closing your oldest account, you may dramatically reduce your length of credit history and negatively affect personal credit score.

 What It Is